tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 ## Custom Initialization

 By default, Optimizely is initialized synchronously with a max 2 second timeout.
 Optimizely can also be initialized asynchronously, which is a non-blocking call.
+If you choose to load Optimizely asynchronously, you will need to use the callback to ensure that Optimizely variables and code blocks are accessed after Optimizely start has been completed.
+If Optimizely variables and code blocks are accessed prior to Optimizely start being completed, no experiments will run.

 ```obj-c
 [Optimizely startOptimizelyWithAPIToken:YOUR_API_TOKEN